ryancollier/ryancollier.co-v2/work/socrata.md

 Since then, I’ve recruited and grown our design team to 6 full-time designers with a target to bring on a principal researcher to drive our discovery work and research efforts.
 In many ways, I feel that I’m actively working toward making myself obsolete!

 ## What next?
 I’ve still got a lot of learning to do.
 I’d like to continue to hone my craft as a designer and product-thinker.
-I’m also challenging myself as a person manger as well as driving the definition an execution of product design processes at Socrata.
+I’m also challenging myself as a person manger as well as driving the definition and execution of product design processes at Socrata.

 If there’s anything I miss from my early days at the company and at previous organizations, it’s the focus, speed, and challenge of going after something new and unknown.
 For now, Socrata continues to provide a good deal of this for me as a manager and team lead.
 And I’m always curious to learn what new and interesting things are out there, just around the corner.